 - Don't lose touch!
 Networking is not just about getting a job.
 It's about ongoing career development and support.

-- Join a professional or business association.
+- Join a business or professional association.
 They are one of the best ways to learn about trends and unadvertised jobs.
 Many members are eager to help job seekers and often know employers with open positions.
-Association listings can be found online or at your local library.
-Find your local library using CareerOneStop's Find a Library tool.

 - Join online networking websites.
 These can connect you with potential jobs, colleagues, and business opportunities.

-- Contact your college alumni and career services offices.
-Alumni may be wiling to do informational interviews with graduates of their institution.
+- If you attended college, contact your college alumni and career services offices.
+Alumni may be willing to do informational interviews with graduates of their institution.
 Career services may have online job boards or other resources to help you.

 - Find a mentor who has experience in the field you’re pursuing.
 Get their advice and use them as a sounding board for your thoughts and ideas.